Skip to content

 })

-The client connects to the stream after hydration:
+The client hydrates, then connects to the stream to receive data chunks:

 client.ts